The content on this page was translated automatically.

-- Why are you applying to work at our company?
-What is your motivation to work here?
+- Why are you applying here?
+What is your motivation for wanting to work here in particular?

-- What differentiates you from other applicants with similar qualifications?
+- What distinguishes you from other applicants who have very similar skills?